 <aside> 💡 Each role level at Apolitical has a salary band.
-To ensure our salaries reflect market rates and that we reward team members fairly, we reevaluate our pay bands using best practice tools and processes on a bi-annual cadence (they don’t typically change more often than this).
+To ensure salaries reflect market rates and reward team members fairly, we re-benchmark our pay bands twice a year.

-Our goal is to create an environment where you feel empowered and rewarded for your work.
-Apolitical offers market-competitive salaries by benchmarking against other Series A companies in London.
-If at any point you disagree with your salary, please speak to your manager or the People team.
+Our goal is to create an environment where you feel empowered and rewarded for your contribution.
+Apolitical offers market-competitive salaries benchmarked against Series B companies in London.
+If at any point you disagree with your salary, please speak to your manager or the People team, or raise a request on Humaans.

 </aside>